 Unfortunately, that does not always happen despite our best efforts.

-- Chemotherapy, radiation, surgery, and medications all have potential adverse effects.
+- Chemotherapy, radiation, surgery, and medications all have potential side effects.

 - Some dogs are extremely difficult to medicate at home and may spit out pills or struggle when you attempt to give a medication.
-This extra stress and daily drama may not be worth enduring, for you or your dog.
+This extra stress and daily drama may not be worth the benefits of the medications.

 If your dog is not doing well with a certain treatment, simply not treating dog cancer so you can prioritize comfort may be your best decision.

 In fact, quality of life evaluation is being integrated as an important monitoring tool for pets receiving chemotherapy.
-If your pet’s quality of life is decreased that may be an indicator that it is time to stop treatment.4
+If your pet’s quality of life is decreased, it may indicate that it is time to stop treatment.4

 Not Treating Dog Cancer Because of Other Serious Health Problems

-Another reason to stop and consider if treatment is right for your dog is if they have other health issues that may put them at increased risk for adverse effects or treatment failure.
+Another reason to stop and consider if treatment is right for your dog is if they have other health issues that may increase their risk for adverse effects or treatment failure.

-If your dog has comorbidities like chronic kidney disease (CKD), chronic liver disease, heart disease, Cushing’s disease, seizures, or severe anxiety, you may have to weigh the risks of certain treatments with a different mindset.
+Suppose your dog has comorbidities like chronic kidney disease (CKD), chronic liver disease, heart disease, Cushing’s disease, seizures, or severe anxiety.
+In that case, you may have to weigh the risks of certain treatments with a different mindset.

 Your veterinary team can help you weigh the risks of mixing other serious disease processes and cancer treatment.
 Veterinary oncologists are specially trained to manage underlying conditions while maintaining a good quality of life in pets with cancer.